 But despite gloomy forecasts, there are opportunities.
 Companies such as Total and Fuchs are already working with EV manufacturers on new applications including battery cooling fluids, copper wire drawing fluids and first-fill greases, Agashe added.
 Companies nimble enough to adapt early to change will likely benefit from doing so, she said.
 Shell Lubricants has partnered with Uber in India beyond plain vanilla oil changes, offering Uber drivers vehicle maintenance, gadget repair and account/payment services.
 Meanwhile, Uber and ride sharing competitor Lyft have joined forces with U.S. fuel retailers that include ExxonMobil and Shell, providing driver partners savings at the pump.

 The lubricant industry may experience a spate of mergers and acquisitions as companies attempt to enter new segments.
 Agashe identified the fleet management market as a potential hybrid, where lubricant companies can extend their reach.

-Predicting the future is difficult, but one thing is certain: It is unlikely to be business as usual.
+Predicting the future is difficult, she said, but one thing is certain: It is unlikely to be business as usual.